selfrefactor/rambda/README.md

 7.0.0

-- Braking change - sync `R.compose`/`R.pipe` with `@types/ramda`.
+- Breaking change - sync `R.compose`/`R.pipe` with `@types/ramda`.
 That is significant change so as safeguard, it will lead a major bump.
 Important - this lead to raising required Typescript version to `4.2.2`.
 In other words, to use `Rambda` you'll need Typescript version `4.2.2` or newer.

 Related commit in `@types/ramda` - https://github.com/DefinitelyTyped/DefinitelyTyped/commit/286eff4f76d41eb8f091e7437eabd8a60d97fc1f#diff-4f74803fa83a81e47cb17a7d8a4e46a7e451f4d9e5ce2f1bd7a70a72d91f4bc1